 How to Make Low Country Boil - the Recipe Method

 Season the Boiling Liquid.
-Fill a very large pot with your water/beer/stock combination and add Old Bay Seasoning and hot sauce to taste.
+Fill a very large pot with your quarts of water/beer/stock combination and add Old Bay Seasoning and hot sauce to taste.
 Bring to a rolling boil over medium-high heat.

 Boil the Seafood.
 When the potatoes and corn are done to your liking, add the shrimp and crab claws (if using).
 Cook for 3 minutes, or until the shrimp turns pink and cooks through.
 Remove from heat.

 Strain and Serve.
 Strain out the liquid and discard it.
 Serve on a large platter with red chili flakes, fresh chopped parsley and lemon slices for garnish.

 Boom!
 Done!
 Your low country boil is ready to serve.
 Doesn't it look incredible?
 Shrimp, sausage, corn, potatoes, crab!
 I am so ready to dig right in!
 And seriously, it's so easy to make, right?
 I love easy.

 - Broth Extras.
 As mentioned, I love a combination of lighter lager beer, seafood stock and chicken stock with seasonings for my low country boil.
 You can easily vary up the flavors with other ingredients, like fresh sliced lemons, heads of garlic, celery, leeks, tomatoes, clam juice, fish sauce and more.
 I've even seen some local recipes with boiled eggs!
 What a nice touch!